in Google Search Console on Blogger?

 - Choose the URL Prefix method

 On the popup screen, select URL prefix (not Domain), and enter your blog address exactly (e.g., https://bloggerx110.blogspot.com/).
 Then click [Continue].
+The current method is described under the assumption that you are not using a custom domain.

 - Automatic ownership verification